 7. Does your church require that its members be baptized?
 What is your church's official position on baptism?

 By going to the New Believer Info page on the church’s website, you can find what appears to be their official position on baptism:

 “Baptism is an important step as you follow Jesus.
 It’s an outward symbol of the work that God has done in your life.
 Baptism events are offered at each campus.
 We look forward to celebrating with you!”

-It doesn’t appear that they require baptism for membership, if they even have membership at all.
+It doesn’t appear that they require baptism for membership if they even have a membership at all.